aveloso4/BHG-Axie-Buy-Bot/README.md

 ## Step 1 Get Detail data from GrahpQL request
-The software developed in this repository will work as a bot to buy NFTs By specific token's IDin the Axie marketplace.
+The software developed in this repository will work as a bot to buy NFTs By specific token's iD in the Axie marketplace.

-Not only Buying but also Bot get token's properties for example token's price and class, breedcount and states.
+Not only Buying but also Bot gets token's properties, for example, token's price and class, breed count and states.

-This bot get detailed data of Axie infinity marketplace from GraphGL request with query.
+This bot gets detailed data of Axie infinity marketplace from GraphGL request with query.

         var endpoint = 'https://graphql-gateway.axieinfinity.com/graphql'